M-o-a-T/venusian/README.md

 ## Usage

-Caveat: I do not know how to convince the GUI to bind to an address other than `127.0.0.1`.
-Thus, for external access an `iptables` rule is required.
-This rule is currently installed vi `/etc/rc.lcoal`.

 * Install (see below).
 * `systemctl start user@venus`
-* The Venus GUI is available on VNC port 5900.
+* The Venus GUI is available on VNC port 5901.

+For external network access, you either need an `iptables` rule is required.

 ### Change the VNC port

-On a multi-user system, port 0 is often used for the desktop session, so you need to use a different port for Venus.
+If port 1 is in use:

 * `echo SCREEN=3 >>/etc/venusian/venus/vars`
 * `systemctl restart user@venus`